doubleopen-project/doubleopen-publications/publication.md

 2. ScanCode; and
 3. ClearlyDefined.

+### ScanCode-process

-**ScanCode** is a standalone command line tool written in Python to scan components for licensing information.
+Scancode is a standalone command line tool written in Python to scan components for licensing information.
 It does a comparison between a database of license texts and the scanned component.
 The output of the results can be chosen between JSON, HTML, CSV or SPDX (tag/value and rdf).
 ScanCode can run on Linux, Mac and Windows.
 It has a plug in to make license policys.

 ScanCode is a widely integrated tool that can be found as a scanner, for example from OSS Review Toolkit ORT and ClearlyDefined.
 The use of the tool is normal for the general public and the reports it produces are familiar to many.
 However, unlike others, ScanCode does not extract files from packed files.
 This means, that a separate extractions process has to be made with the bundled utility extractcode or other (like unzip).